zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 ## 2. The Dystopian Duet: Our Two Great AI Fears

-We aren’t facing a single dystopia.
+We aren't facing a single dystopia.
 We are staring down **two**: one economic, one existential.

 ### **The Economic Dystopia: The "End-Provider"**

 If AI continues under the logic of unrestrained capitalism, we inch toward a future imagined by **Liu Cixin** in *Nurturing Humankind* (*The Devourer*).

-In Liu’s tale, society ends with a single being—the **End-Provider**—who owns everything: the land, the seas, the air.
+In Liu's tale, society ends with a single being—the **End-Provider**—who owns everything: the land, the seas, the air.
 Through generations of legal wealth accumulation and automation, humanity becomes economically irrelevant.
 The rest of us face a cruel choice: **leave the planet or suffocate.**

 AI is the perfect tool for this future.
 It scales infinitely.
 It compounds wealth without labor.
-It doesn’t need to exploit people—it simply makes them unnecessary.
+It doesn't need to exploit people—it simply makes them unnecessary.

 This is **man-made scarcity**: when abundance exists, but ownership hoards it.